 The global snack giant, Mondelēz, known for brands such as Cadbury, Chips Ahoy!, Oreo and Ritz, has 80,000 employees across approximately 80 countries.
 It was searching for a solution that would eliminate all legacy PBX systems and allow Mondelēz the flexibility and scale to support growth and expansion into new markets.

 The company chose Microsoft Teams as their collaboration platform, migrating their users from various legacy PBX systems, and chose Orange Business to manage their global communications platform end to end, including providing unique voice capabilities in markets such as China, India, the Middle East and Russia.
 Orange is also acting as an integrator, utilizing various ecosystem partners to provide reliable voice and video solutions for additional functionality.
 Mondelēz’s new, cloud-based contact center platform will leverage the Orange global network and employ advanced analytics, automation and AI capabilities.
 This will enhance various business functions, such as HR, payroll and customer care, improving the customer journey experience and providing greater insights.

 On-premise, hybrid or cloud?

-That both case studies show use of cloud-based, rather than on-premise, systems reflects global purchasing patterns.
+The case study shows use of cloud-based, rather than on-premise, systems is in line with global purchasing patterns.
 An IDC study claims use of premise-based collaboration systems shrank from 65% to 45% between 2017 and 2020.

 Why?
-In part because cloud-based solutions for collaboration and telephony are easier to scale, deploy and manage than on-premise solutions.
-Take the provisioning of a phone number: this process once took weeks working with a carrier, now it can be transacted in a few clicks on the Orange Business Services remote management interface, while costs are fixed and predictable.
+In part because cloud-based solutions for collaboration and telephony are easier to scale, deploy and manage than on-premises solutions.
+Take the provisioning of a phone number: this process once took weeks working with a carrier, now it can be transacted in a few clicks on the Orange Business remote management interface.

 What’s happening in the real world?